 Timing is everything when it comes to diagnosing this deadly disease.
 Thanks to recent advancements in the treatment of melanoma, it is highly treatable if caught early.
 The problem is, too many melanomas are diagnosed too late.
 That’s why it’s important to see a doctor regularly for a skin cancer screening.

 Despite these advances in medicine, the numbers speak for themselves.
-Nearly 10,000 Americans died from melanoma in 2014 and more than 75,000 cases were diagnosed the same year, according to the American Cancer Society.
+Nearly 8,000 Americans die from melanoma every year and more than 99,000 are diagnosed, according to the American Cancer Society.

-“The incidence of melanoma has been on the rise for decades, and accounts for the highest number of skin cancer-related deaths each year by far,” said Lance Cowey, MD, medical director of the Skin Cancer Screening, Research and Treatment Center at Baylor Charles A. Sammons Cancer Center at Baylor Dallas.
+“The incidence of melanoma has been on the rise for decades, and accounts for the highest number of skin cancer-related deaths each year by far,” said Lance Cowey, MD, co-medical director of the Skin Malignancy Research and Treatment Center at Baylor Scott & White Charles A. Sammons Cancer Center.
 “The silver lining is that there have been a number of advances in treatment, as well as innovative clinical trials that are giving new hope to many patients.”

-Using the ABCDE method will help you determine if you should have your spot or mole looked at:
+Using the ABCDEU method will help you determine if you should have your spot or mole looked at.

 Getting a suspicious spot or mole checked out by a doctor is the key to being able to cure melanoma.
 Waiting too long can be dangerous.

 Time for a skin check?
 Find a dermatologist near you.